KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :attr:`OPTIONSUFFIX`                  :struct:`string`                Name of the suffix that names the options.
     :meth:`ADDOPTION(value)`                                              Add a value to the end of the list of options.
     :attr:`VALUE`                         Any                             Returns the current selected value.
-    :attr:`INDEX`                         integer                         Returns the index of the current selected value.
+    :attr:`INDEX`                         :struct:`Scalar`                Returns the index of the current selected value.
     :attr:`CHANGED`                       :struct:`Boolean`               Has the user chosen something?
     :meth:`CLEAR`                                                         Removes all options.
     ===================================== =============================== =============